As an Amazon Associate Playpedalsteel.com earns from qualifying purchases. This page contains affiliate links.

 Buddy Emmons has left a deep impression on the musical world, as well as the steel guitar community.
 He was an amazing player, with chops and ideas that we all wish we had.
 His playing seemed perfect, and it usually was.
 But he too was human, and we can all relate to that.
-Here are some characteristics of Buddy that we can all connect to, and use to improve our selves and our pedal steel playing.
+Here are some characteristics of Buddy that we can all connect to, and use to grow as individuals and pedal steel players.

 Buddy Emmons had impeccable chops, incredible tone, and ingenuity when it came to the pedal steel guitar; add a smile and laugh to this, and you have “The Big E”.
 We all admire Buddy’s playing, and consider it to be nearly flawless, but he also made mistakes every once in awhile.
 That is how we learn and grow as people, and begin to push boundaries in a beneficial way: we make mistakes and learn from them.
 It seemed that whenever he did this (made a mistake), he accepted this and tried to shake it off quickly and move on: he did this by smiling or laughing at the mistake.
 To error is human, so when he made an error, he did something every human can enjoy: a good smile and laugh.
 He also did this when his playing was “on fire” too!